webair/thinc.THCCoreData/README.md

 If you like to work with a singleton manager you can easily create your own ContextManager extension:

 	public extension ContextManager {
-    	static let defaultManager: ContextManager = {
+    	static let sharedInstance: ContextManager = {
+        	let reccreateStoreIfNeeded = false
+        	#if DEBUG
+            recreateStoreIfNeeded = true
+        	#endif
-        	return ContextManager()
+        	return ContextManager(recreateStoreIfNeeded:true)!
        }()
 	}

+	// access singleton main context
+	ContextManager.sharedInstance.mainContext

 If you need a new private context, you can get it from the manager:

     let privateContext = manager.privateContext

-## NSManagedContext
+## NSManagedObjectContext
 This library extends the default NSManagedObjectContext class.
 Assume we have generated a managed object subclass 'MyObject' from an entity, you can now insert it to the context like that:

-    let context = ContextManager.defaultManager.mainContext
+    let context = ContextManager().mainContext
     let myObject = context.createObject(MyObject)

 You can also get a default NSFetchRequest for a given managed object subclass:

     let fetchRequest = context.fetchRequest(MyObject)

-Last but no least you can also get a RequestSet (see RequestSet) class from the context:
+Last but no least you can get a RequestSet (see RequestSet) class from the context:

 	let requestSet = context.requestSet(MyObject)

+## NSManagedObject
+This library provides following extension for the 'NSManagedObject' class:

+	// create object
+	let requestSet = MyObject.create(context)

 ## RequestSet